-The right USB cable can help you charge your laptop even if you don’t have the stock charger.
-For a while now, USB cables have mostly been used to charge smaller devices like Smartphones or audio players.
+This means that with the right USB cable (USB C), you can charge your laptop even if you don’t have a standard charger.
+For some time now, USB cables have mainly been used to charge smaller devices like smartphones or audio players.

 USB Power Explained

-Before we get into the specific instructions, let’s understand how USB power works.
-Traditionally, USB cables were used for data transfer, as opposed to power supply.
-The focus on data transfer efficiency is clear when you look at the improvement in transmission speeds over the years.
+Before we get into the specific instructions, let’s first understand how USB power works.
+Traditionally, USB cables have been used for data transfer, not power.
+The focus on data transfer efficiency becomes clear when you look at the improvement in transfer speeds over the years.

-However, with a few updates, USB cables developed the secondary role of delivering power along with data.
-Although the initial power levels were low, USB technology developments over the last decade have transformed this scenario.
-USB cables have gone from charging phones and powering mice to charging monitors and laptops.
+With a few updates, however, USB cables developed the secondary role of providing power as well as data.
+Although the initial power was low, developments in USB technology over the last decade have changed this scenario.
+USB cables can’t only charge phones and power mice, but also charge monitors and laptops.

-After undergoing further updates, today, USB cable offers increased power delivery along with improved data transmission.
-Consequently, it is capable of charging bigger devices that were previously too heavy for USB cables.
+After further updates, the USB cable now offers higher power output and improved data transmission.
+Therefore, it can charge larger devices that were previously too heavy for USB cables.

 How To Charge Your Laptop in a Car

-Your car’s alternator provides power to every electrical component in your car.
-So, a power source that can power your music system or light up your headlamps can certainly charge your laptop too.
+Your car’s alternator powers all of your car’s electrical components.
+So a power source that powers your music system or illuminates your headlights can also charge your laptop.

-Of course, you’ll need to arrange a couple of things first, as your car wasn’t originally meant for charging laptops.
-The most basic setup involves an AC Adapter and a car charger with a USB slot.
-The AC Adapter should have the traditional USB-A connector on one end with a USB-C on the other side of the cable.
-A lot of modern cars today come with in-built USB ports within the dashboard.
-So, the USB charger may not even be required.
+Of course, you’ll need to take a few precautions first, since your car isn’t originally designed to charge laptops.
+The simplest solution consists of a AC adapter and a car charger with a USB port.
+The AC adapter should have a conventional USB-A port on one side and a USB-C cable on the other.
+Many modern cars now have built-in USB ports in the dashboard.
+So the USB charger may not be needed at all.

-Once those are ready, charging your laptop is as easy as simply plugging in the device.
+With these ports ready, charging your laptop is as easy as plugging it in.

 - Step 1: Turn on the ignition to get the engine running.
 With the right voltage, you may be able to charge the device by merely turning on your car’s battery/accessory mode.
 But a running engine is the safest bet.